Council Staff Support

 Girl Scouts of Western Washington is an equal opportunity employer and does not discriminate against any employee or application for employment because of race, color, sex, age, national origin, religion, sexual orientation, gender identity, veteran status, and basis of disability or any other federal, state, or local protected class.

 Staff members that identify as male are assigned separate living units from campers and staff that identify as female to maintain our required ratios.
 Girl Scouts of Western Washington believes that a variety of adults are appropriate role models for young people and are vital to their development.
-Our staff members are subject to background checks and all staff are required to attend group development, group management, health, and safety as well as diversity, equity, and inclusion training.
+Our staff members are subject to background checks and all staff are required to attend training on group development, group management, health, and safety as well as diversity, equity, and inclusion.
 Staff members are well versed and dedicated to the Girl Scout Mission and work to support that mission with every interaction with campers.
 If you have additional questions or concerns, please contact your camp director.

 What are your transportation options for camp?

 Girl Scouts of Western Washington overnight summer camps will not be offering transportation for our 2023 season.

 Bedtimes vary depending on the day’s activities, but use the following times as a guideline:

 What happens at camp if it is raining?

 Many activities at camp can still be done in the rain.
 If any weather, including heavy rain, lightning, or heat, causes an unsuitable environment for scheduled activities, our staff will have an alternative plan.
 Many times, we can work on a related activity instead.
 For example, if canoeing was scheduled, an alternative activity would be to learn about canoe parts and build a cardboard canoe in the boathouse.
 Whenever possible, the missed activity will be rescheduled.